Insert a Word Document's File Name and Path using Fields

-In Microsoft Word, you can display a document's file name and path using fields or you can customize the Quick Access Toolbar and display the file path.
+In Microsoft Word, you can insert a document's file name and path using fields.
+The path can be displayed in the body of the document or in the header or footer.
+You can also customize the Quick Access Toolbar and display the file path.

-Recommended article: How to Export PowerPoint Handouts to Microsoft Word
+Recommended article: How to View Word Count in Microsoft Word (4 Ways)

-To insert the FileName field and display the current document's path:
+To insert the FileName field and display the current document's file name and path:

-- Click on the Insert tab in the Ribbon and select Field from the Quick Parts drop down menu in the Text group.
-A dialog box appears.
+- Click the Insert tab in the Ribbon and click Quick Parts in the Text group.
+A drop-down menu appears.

 - Select FileName in the Field Names list.
 Options appear for the field.